VOSKER Launches New Mobile Application for Remote Security Solutions

-Montreal, Canada, June 13, 2023 (GLOBE NEWSWIRE) -- Montreal, Canada - VOSKER, a leading provider of remote security solutions, has announced the launch of a new version of its mobile application, developed to enhance the user experience with a more fluid, streamlined, intuitive, and user-friendly design.
+MONTREAL, June 13, 2023 (GLOBE NEWSWIRE) -- VOSKER, a leading provider of remote security solutions, has announced the launch of a new version of its mobile application, developed to enhance the user experience with a more fluid, streamlined, intuitive, and user-friendly design.
 The mobile application enables simplified activation, intuitive navigation, and immediate notifications and viewing of your security detections.
 It provides users instant access to their photos, videos, and live streams stored on the VOSKER Cloud.

 The new VOSKER mobile application is an all-in-one security solution that enables users to monitor their assets from anywhere, even without access to Wi-Fi or electricity.